MichielsenM/mesa-summer-school-2023/docs/Minilab2.md

 </p></details></task>
 <br>

 Once you have your `final_summary_#fov.txt` share it with your TA.
 They have a <code>python</code> script available to plot all of the period spacing patterns together and just need your `final_summary_#fov.txt` file.
-If you want to have a go at using these scripts to plot it yourself, you can get them from [here](https://www.dropbox.com/sh/w53woz0m3l5axbq/AAC05hnNlPx6Hn_-VitieZcda?dl=0).
-Make sure to check out the `notes.txt` file first or follow the instructions for the TAs at the bottom of the [home page](https://michielsenm.github.io/mesa-summer-school-2023/).<br>
+If you want to have a go at using these scripts to plot it yourself, you can get them from [here](https://raw.githubusercontent.com/MichielsenM/mesa-summer-school-2023/main/solutions/jupyter_notebook.zip).
+Make sure to check out the `notes.txt` file first or follow the instructions for the TAs at the bottom of the <a href="https://michielsenm.github.io/mesa-summer-school-2023/" target="_blank"> home page</a>.<br>

 <task><details>
 <summary>Task 13</summary><p>